Women in Turkey: Employment

 The employment rate (for ages 15–64), as of 2017, was 32.2% for women, much lower than that of men which was 70.7%.

 In 2011, out of 26 million employable women, only 5.9 million were in the labor force.
 23.4% of women have either been forced by men to quit their jobs or prevented from working.
 The rate of women not covered by social security is 84% in the East and 87% in the Southeast.

 According to World Bank, women made up 32.7% of the labor force in 2018 (roughly unchanged from 1990 when they made up 30.8%).

 On the other hand, it is possible that the involvement of women in the labour force is very underestimated, due to women working in the informal economy.

 Despite the relatively low involvement of women in the workforce compared to other countries, women in Turkey are quite well represented in the business world; for instance the proportion of women in business leadership roles in Turkey is almost twice higher than that of Germany.

+Research on Turkish family businesses has found that women's formal participation in business ownership increased during the second half of the twentieth century.
+Using firm registry data from 1957 to 1994, researchers found that women became increasingly represented as shareholders and founders, particularly during the 1980s.
+However, formal ownership did not necessarily translate into executive authority.
+Inheritance practices and family structures continued to shape women's roles, while greater educational opportunities, generational change and export-oriented growth created new opportunities for younger women to participate in family firms.